Jerrybaijy/notes/IT/software/salesforce/salesforce.md

 ## Create an App

 - This's a sample in Trailhead: [Create an App](https://trailhead.salesforce.com/content/learn/projects/get-started-with-salesforce-development/create-a-data-model-using-clicks?trail_id=force_com_dev_beginner).
-- This sample is based on the sample: [Custom Object from Spreadsheet](#Custom Object from Spreadsheet)
+- This sample is based on the project **Dreamhouse**: [Create a New Salesforce Project](https://trailhead.salesforce.com/content/learn/projects/get-started-with-salesforce-development/get-ready-to-develop?trail_id=force_com_dev_beginner).
 - From **Setup**, select `App Manager` in the **Quick Find**.
 - Click **New Lightning App**.
 - In the **App Details & Branding** window, enter these details.